Asureda/Project_2020_I/README.md

 * Motivation

-Master's computational project to learn the basic knowledege of parallel computing applied in molecular dynamics.
+Master's computational project to learn the basic knowledege of parallel computing applied to molecular dynamics.
 We develop programs where the tasks of each loop are distributed in different processors.
-Also, we check the optimization chacteristics for each one.
-The execution was made at the BSC Mare Nostrum where large number of CPUs where used and we work almost with 400 processors.
+Also, we check the optimization characteristics for each one.
+The execution was made at the BSC Mare Nostrum where large number of CPUs where used and we worked almost with 400 processors.
 Another objective of this project is analysing the speed-up and comparing time execution with different number of particles in sequential and parallel program.

 * The system